Last updated on January 27th, 2026 at 04:18 pm

 Create a Folder to Store Files

-You can create a blank folder “Learn Playwright” on your desktop to create a workspace, store test cases, and playwright installation files.
+You can create a blank folder “Learn Playwright” on your desktop to create a workspace, store test cases, and Playwright installation files.

 Open a New Project Folder in VS Code